Loading...

 If someone were to propose that the planets go around the sun because all planet matter has a kind of tendency for movement, a kind of motility, let us call it an ‘oomph,’ this theory could explain a number of other phenomena as well.
 So this is a good theory, is it not?
 No. It is nowhere near as good as the proposition that the planets move around the sun under the influence of a central force which varies exactly inversely as the square of the distance from the center.
 The second theory is better because it is so specific; it is so obviously unlikely to be the result of chance.
 It is so definite that the barest error in the movement can show that it is wrong; but the planets could wobble all over the place, and, according to the first theory, you could say, ‘Well, that is the funny behavior of the ‘oomph.

-Richard Feynman , em The Meaning of It All: Thoughts of a Citizen-Scientist
+Richard Feynman , in The Meaning of It All: Thoughts of a Citizen-Scientist

 imagination science evidence theory rigor rationalization scrutiny pseudoscience explainability